zucchivan/music-theory/README.md

     make install

-Then, to calculate the note pitch classes for a specified Chord:
+Then, to calculate the note pitch classes for a specified **Chord**:

     $ music-theory chord "Cm nondominant -5 679"